lukna5/Algoritms/README.md

-# Laboratory works of the course of algorithms Pavel Mavrin
+# Laboratory works of the course of algorithms by Pavel Mavrin